dasheng0607/ffmpeg-kit-android-16kb-lts-full-gpl/README.md

 * **The Solution:** This fork provides binaries rebuilt with **NDK r27d**, specifically configured for 16KB page support to ensure your app stays Play Store compliant.

 ### 🛑 Context: FFmpeg-Kit Retirement
 The official **FFmpeg-Kit** project has been **officially retired** and no longer receives updates.
-Since many production applications (like Lyrical Video Makers, Editors, and Converters) still rely on its robust API, this fork ensures continuity by providing the critical updates needed for 2026 Play Store requirements.
+Since many production applications (like Video Makers, Editors, and Converters) still rely on its robust API, this fork ensures continuity by providing the critical updates needed for 2026 Play Store requirements.

 ---